Formal Feature Interpretation of Hybrid Systems: Method-2: Feature Analysis of Corner Cases

-The supervisory algorithm is outlined in Algorithm~\ref{algo: ETS}.
-This algorithm uses the algorithm {\tt Expand} to push the pivot outwards.
 For pivot value {$f^*$}, a goal that trivially checks if $\mathcal{F} < f^*$ may return a feature value very close to $f^*$ resulting in repeatedly finding values of $f^*$ that are within close proximity of each other.
 Therefore the algorithm explores the feature space in steps of size $2^{i-1} \times M$, where $i$ is the $i^{th}$ expansion step. $M$ is a search parameter chosen by the designer.
 For instance, in the computation of the settling time for a buck regulator, $M = 10^{-6}$, because the feature value is in the order of $\mu$s.
-The expansion initially attempts to find a feature value that is further than $f$ by an amount $M$, and pushes a value found further by a recursive call to itself on the new pivot using a step size of $2\times M$.
-If no new pivot is found, a search ensues to find a feature value within the interval [$f$,$f+M$] or [$f-M$,$f$] depending on the direction of search.
-Expansion is attempted until further expansion is not possible.
-At such a time a bounded interval search, {\tt ETS}, that uses a bisection approach of search, is initiated, that refines the interval tapering it towards the corner of the feature range. {Figure~\ref{fig:ETS-moves} pictorially depicts this strategy, starting at a pivot $f^*$ with boxes indicating steps during the expansion and red circles are new pivots, and red crosses indicate no feature value found.
+Expansion tries to find a feature value further than the current pivot $f^*$ by an amount $M$, and pushes the new value further by a recursive call to itself on the new pivot with a step size of $2\times M$.
+When no new pivot is found, a bounded interval search ensues to find a feature value within a distance of $M$ from the last known pivot $f^*$.
+The search refines the interval tapering it towards the corner of the feature range.
+Figure~\ref{fig:ETS-moves} depicts this strategy, starting at a pivot $f^*$ with boxes indicating steps during the expansion, red circles are new pivots, and red crosses indicate no feature value found.
 The bisection search terminates when the interval containing the feature corner has a width of $\epsilon$ (the error tolerance) or less.